djplaner/memex/docs/sense/Teaching/Mathematics/cser-mooc/goompi-model.md

 ??? note "Goompi model appears a good fit for [[my-approach-to-teaching-mathematics]]"

     Starting with use in the first lessons to abstract out the lessons from the [[number-scabble]] activity.
-Also linking this later to the mathematical investigation process.
+Also linking this later to the [[mathematical-investigation]] process.

 ## Experimental mermaid representation